Shorts1999/pxt-smartmatrix/README.md

 This function allows for drawing a monochrome bitmap on the display. it can be placed anywhere using the xoffset and yoffse.
 With direction you can either draw the bitmap normally or mirrored on the Y-axis.

 Scroll Text (matrix.scrollText(text, speed, Y offset, colour) allows you to scroll a string of text across the matrix. this uses a 6x8 font, so every letter is 8 pixels tall and six pixels wide. the speed variable determines how fast it scrolls across the screen and the Y offset places it up or down on the screen.

+To be added soon:
+Drawing graphics primitives like lines, squares and circles

 ## TODO